Blog

+Experiencing any type of flight disruption can be very stressful and overwhelming.
+Luckily, if you encounter flight troubles in Europe, you are entitled to compensation.
 Regulation (EC) No 261/2004 (also referred to as EU 261) of the European Parliament and of the Council protects passengers and their rights in four main cases:

 • Delayed flight;

-• Canceled flight;
+• Cancelled flight;

 • Denied boarding;